berlinbruno/go-bird/README.md

-# Simple 2D Flappy Bird Style Game
+# Simple 2D Flappy Bird Style Game - Go Bird

 This project is a simple 2D game developed using Unity, inspired by the classic Flappy Bird game.
 Players control a bird character, navigating through obstacles by tapping the screen or pressing a key to keep the bird airborne.